-A.1.1 Baseline Privacy Configuration Setting
+A.1.1 Baseline Privacy Plus Configuration Setting

 The combination of Privacy Enable configuration setting [DOCSIS MULPIv3.1] and the Privacy Support Modem Capability Setting [DOCSIS MULPIv3.1] controls whether Baseline Privacy Plus is enabled or disabled in a CM.
-If the operator intends to provision a CM to operate in BPI+ mode using the default BPI Configuration Parameter(s) specified in Table A-1, the corresponding Baseline Privacy Configuration subset(s) in the configuration file may be omitted.
-If the configuration file does not contain all the necessary BPI+ parameters, the CM MUST use the default value(s) specified in Table A-1 for the missing parameter(s).
-On the other hand, if the operator intends to provision a CM to operate in BPI+ mode using the BPI Configuration Parameter(s) different from the default value(s) in Table A-1, the corresponding Baseline Privacy Configuration subset(s) are present.
-The Baseline Privacy Configuration setting may be present if Baseline Privacy Plus is disabled.
+If the configuration file does not contain all the necessary BPI+ parameters, the CM MUST use the default value(s) specified in Table 35 - Recommended Operational Ranges for BPI+ Configuration Parameters for the missing parameter(s).
 The separate Privacy Enable parameter allows an operator to disable or re-enable Baseline Privacy by toggling a single configuration parameter.